-Our service area includes this county in CA: San Francisco
+Our service area includes these counties in CA: Los Angeles

 We offer coverage in several states.
 However, there may be cost or other differences between the plans we offer in each state.
 If you move out of state and into a state that is still within our service area, you must call Customer Service in order to update your information.
 If you move into a state outside of our service area, you cannot remain a member of our plan.
 Please call Customer Service to find out if we have a plan in your new state.